KatherineWasmer/SpectrumPRS/README.md

 #### Convert Plink VCF to binary ◀️

-Note: phenotypes do not always cross over when converting files, so you will want to keep a record of your phenotype data.
-You can update your bim file using my helpers function.
+Note: phenotypes do not always cross over when converting files, so you will want to save your phenotype data to a text file (see data_cleaning.py).

 ```
 plink --file --vcf myFile.vcf.gz --make-bed --out myFile